Strenda-biocatalysis/Strenda-biocatalysis/Readme.md

 The structure of each attribute comprises a "type" determining the data format and a "description" providing detailed insights into the required metadata.
 Possible format types include ‘PosFloat’ (for positive real numbers), ‘Float’ (covering all real numbers), and ‘String’ (for free text).

 Feel free to explore the valuable information in this catalogue and join in standardizing enzymatic reaction data.
-On this website, the ATTRIBUTES (metadata) are organised in following six main CATEGORIES, which are visualised as icons.
+On this website, the ATTRIBUTES (metadata) are organised in following seven main CATEGORIES, which are visualised as icons.
 Please click on the icons below to open the next level and review the ATTRIBUTES.
 If you want more details regarding biocatalysis, you can check out [Bell _et_ _al._<sup>1</sup>](https://doi.org/10.1038/s43586-021-00044-z)

 <hr>